angular/angular-cli/packages/angular/cli/src/commands/config/long-description.md

-The configurable property names match command option names, except that in the configuration file, all names must use camelCase, while on the command line options can be given in either camelCase or dash-case.
+The configurable property names match command option names, except that in the configuration file, all names must use camelCase, while on the command line options can be given dash-case.

 For further details, see [Workspace Configuration](guide/workspace-config).

+For configuration of CLI usage analytics, see [Gathering an Viewing CLI Usage Analytics](cli/usage-analytics-gathering).